Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/common-data-service/webapi/web-api-samples-client-side-javascript.md

 With the availability of the new [Xrm.WebApi](../clientapi/reference/xrm-webapi.md) client API methods, we are working on updating the client-side JavaScript samples to use the new client API methods.
 Check back soon. -->

-Si está usando una versión anterior de Customer Engagement de Common Data Service, consulte [Ejemplos de API Web (JavaScript del lado cliente)](https://msdn.microsoft.com/library/mt770370.aspx)
+Si está usando una versión anterior de Common Data Service Customer Engagement, consulte [Ejemplos de API Web (JavaScript del lado cliente)](https://msdn.microsoft.com/library/mt770370.aspx)

 <!--This topic provides common understanding about Web API samples using client-side JavaScript.
 While each sample focuses on a different aspect of Common Data Service Web API, they all follow similar process and structure described in this topic.